KMS Fusion: KMS Fusion forms

 In spite of Siegel's prodigious sales efforts, including claims of using holography for everything from 3D television to road signs, the holography field produced few major markets and almost no repeat customers.
 By 1969 the market had dried up and the company was running primarily on the income from various other companies he had purchased with the Conductron sale.

 Brueckner continued working on his concept through 1970 and into the spring of 1971.
 By that time, Siegel had decided to bet the company on fusion.
-Using the proceeds from selling several of KMS Industry's divisions, he set up a new company, KMS Fusion, in Ann Arbour, Michigan.
+Using the proceeds from selling several of KMS Industry's divisions, he set up a new company, KMS Fusion, in Ann Arbor, Michigan.
 Siegel convinced Brueckner to join them through a substantial profit-sharing arrangement, and Brueckner moved to the lab in the fall of 1971.

 As was typical for Siegel, he announced the company's formation with great fanfare, claiming that they would bring fusion power to market "in the next few years."
 KMS wanted to achieve scientific breakeven by 1976, engineering breakeven by 1977, an operating high-repetition rate laser system by 1978, and an operating pilot plant by 1981.

 At the time, just after the "tokamak rush" of 1970, the magnetic fusion field was exiting "the doldrums" and was also gaining considerable public attention.
 The KMS announcement in the midst of this caught the attention of the public, which led to a "violent reaction" in the ICF field.